tomiVn/Offers-Share/Offers_Share.md

 Offers_Share is a web application that enables users to share and discover great offers, deals, and discounts.
 It provides a platform for users to contribute, explore, and take advantage of exciting offers in an interactive and user-friendly manner.

+## Architecture

+The application follows a multi-container architecture using Docker.
+It follows a microservices architecture, where different components of the application are deployed as separate containers.
+This approach offers flexibility, scalability, and ease of deployment.

+### Frontend Service

+The frontend service handles the user interface and provides an intuitive and responsive web interface for users to browse, search, and submit offers.

+### Backend Service

+The backend service is responsible for processing user requests, handling business logic, and communicating with external APIs or databases.

+### Database Service

+This service is responsible for storing and retrieving data required by the application.

 ## Features

 -    **Offer Listing**: Browse through a wide range of offers.